MidnightCoffeeInc/SceneForge-Alpha-Test/README.md

 # SceneForge Studio Alpha Repository
 ### (C) [MidnightCoffee, Inc.](http://www.midnightcoffeeinc.com) 2021.
 ALL RIGHTS RESERVED.

+#### This is an early alpha build.
+Please familiarize yourself with the [known issue list](https://midnightcoffeeinc.github.io/SceneForge-Docs/issues/) before downloading.
+Thank you.

 SceneForge Studio is the world's first all-in-one Virtual Production Software, built from the ground up for VR.
 Download the application .exe under `Releases`.
 You can also download the `Source Code.zip` which contains a simple example project.
 The `Source Code.zip` file does not contain the source code to the application--only the example project, which includes a few 3D Models and textures.